-Few shows can boast a history like Doctor Who, and Britain’s longest-running science fiction programme can now be viewed by expats living anywhere in the world.
+Few shows boast a history as Doctor Who manages.
+Britain’s longest-running science fiction programme can now be viewed by expats living anywhere in the world.
 Since 1963, Doctor Who has mesmerized viewers of UK TV abroad and at home.
 You can watch Doctor Who and other UK Series in HD and on 7 days of Catch Up now.

-Doctor Who Continues to be Reborn, Series 12
+The Doctor Continues to be Reborn, Series 12

-The show’s central gimmick is the ever-expanding roster of actors who have depicted the titular Doctor, who has the power of rebirth under extreme conditions.
+The show’s central gimmick is the ever-expanding roster of actors who have depicted the titular Doctor.
+Doctor Who has the power of rebirth under extreme conditions.
 Those who have never seen the show might have a good laugh at its premise: a slick alien with a magic time-and-space-travelling phone booth and an attractive female human companion travel the universe saving various alien races and averting earthly catastrophes alike.
-It sounds like something straight out of a pulp fiction magazine, and that’s not unintentional.
-Doctor Who oozes classic British charm and sci-fi sensibilities, from the I-Spy style construction of the sets to the charmingly camp robot adversaries who scream “EXTERMINATE!” as they close in, plunger-guns blazing.
+It sounds like something straight out of a pulp fiction magazine.
+That’s not unintentional.
+Doctor Who oozes classic British charm and sci-fi sensibilities, from the I-Spy style construction of the sets to the charmingly camp robot adversaries who scream “EXTERMINATE!” as they close in.
 While TV Mucho’s set-top technology may look more consumer-friendly than the good Doctor’s TARDIS, its capabilities for traversing time and space are almost as powerful.

 An Enduring British TV Classic that you must see abroad

 A classic example of a demographic-spanning show accessible using TVMucho, Doctor Who was originally aimed at children and families, coming into its own over time with a darker and more mature tone.
 Plotlines might depict murder mysteries for the Doctor and his loyal companion to solve, ancient atrocities for them to uncover, or perhaps simply a heartbreaking and impossible situation, be it familiar or romantic, that is bound to end in tragedy for the Doctor to witness and mourn.
-The show remains accessible to kids while providing adult viewers with more robust and meaty stories, it’s classic light hearted wit and fun-loving attitude mixing well with occasional bursts of intense British TV drama.
+The show remains accessible to kids while providing adult viewers with more robust and meaty stories.
+It’s classic light-hearted wit and fun-loving attitude mixes well with occasional bursts of intense British TV drama.

 Watch Doctor Who with TVMucho

 Doctor Who has brought viewers of English TV abroad and at home fascination and joy with its creative plot lines, lovingly crafted sets and enduring, iconic characters since 1963.
 The inside of the Doctor’s ‘TARDIS’ time-and-space vessel, which features hammers and clocks as dashboard tools, nods knowingly to the old-school anything-goes set design of 60s science fiction television.
-Current showrunner Steven Moffat continues the classic-meets-modern sensibilities that his predecessor Davies introduced, frequently bringing back classic characters, species and tropes from Doctor Who’s original run while always considering modern sensibilities, most particularly in the show’s touches of wry humour.
-For its legions of fans, Doctor Who continues to be an iconic series with everything to offer, and infinite appeal due to its transformative and timeless nature.
+Current showrunner Steven Moffat continues the classic-meets-modern sensibilities that his predecessor Davies introduced.
+Moffat is frequently bringing back classic characters, species and tropes from Doctor Who’s original run.
+At the same time, he is considering modern sensibilities, most particularly in the show’s touches of wry humour.
+For its legions of fans, Doctor Who continues to be an iconic series with everything to offer.
+It has infinite appeal due to its transformative and timeless nature.
 Doctor Who certainly remains as a must-see series.

 Doctor Who airs on BBC One, which is accessible with the TVMucho live streaming package.
 TVMucho enables fans of the show from faraway places and expats far from home to tune in to their favourite programme.
 Our broadcast of UK TV in Spain, the United States and countless other countries around the world brings Doctor Who to fans and new viewers alike, captivating all of them with its clever twists on classic tropes, classic heroes and villains, and classic charm.